apache/pulsar-site/docs/concepts-messaging.md

 ## Namespaces

-Pulsar namespaces are logical groupings of topics.
-A namespace is a logical nomenclature within a tenant.
+A Pulsar namespace is a logical grouping of topics as well as a logical nomenclature within a tenant.
 A tenant creates namespaces via the [admin API](admin-api-namespaces.md#create-namespaces).
 For instance, a tenant with different applications can create a separate namespace for each application.
 A namespace allows the application to create and manage a hierarchy of topics.
 The topic `my-tenant/app1` is a namespace for the application `app1` for `my-tenant`.
 You can create any number of [topics](#topics) under the namespace.

 ## Subscriptions

-A Pulsar subscription is a lease on a topic established by a group of consumers, it is a named configuration rule that determines how messages are delivered to consumers.
-There are four available subscription types in Pulsar:
+A Pulsar subscription is a named configuration rule that determines how messages are delivered to consumers.
+It is a lease on a topic established by a group of consumers.
+There are four subscription types in Pulsar:

 - [exclusive](#exclusive)
 - [shared](#shared)